opentok/opentok-ios-sdk-samples-swift/README.md

 What's Inside
 -------------

-Each of the projects build on the lessons of the previous.
-After reviewing each, you will have an understanding of the OpenTok iOS SDK API.
-Additionally, you will be able to get started with writing your own extensions to the default capture implementations provided herein.

-**Basic-Video-Chat** -- This basic application demonstrates a short path to getting started with the OpenTok iOS SDK.
+**Basic Video Chat** -- This basic application demonstrates a short path to getting started with the OpenTok iOS SDK.

-**Custom-Audio-Driver** -- This project demonstrate how to use an external audio source with the OpenTok SDK.
+**Custom Audio Driver** -- This project demonstrate how to use an external audio source with the OpenTok SDK.
 This project utilizes CoreAudio and the AUGraph API to create an audio session suitable for voice and video communications.